eddietree/gm-lint/README.md

-gm-lint
+GameMonkey Lint
 =======

-GameMonkey Lint plugin for Sublime Text 3
+[GameMonkey](http://gmscript.com) Lint plugin for Sublime Text 3 Works only on PC